 What does equitable distribution mean?

-It’s worth noting that equitable distribution isn’t a one-size-fits-all approach.
-It allows the court some flexibility to tailor the division to your unique situation.
-It may not be a perfect 50/50 split; it could be 60/40, 70/30, or any other combination that the court sees fit.
-The court takes into account what’s fair and reasonable for both of you.
+Equitable distribution isn’t a one-size-fits-all approach.
+What may be equitable in one situation may not be equitable in another.
+The equitable distribution framework allows the divorce court flexibility to tailor the division to your unique situation.
+This means it may not be a perfect 50/50 split; it could be 60/40, 70/30, or any other combination that the court sees fit.
+The court will take into account what’s fair and reasonable for both of you.

-Remember, the process involves carefully evaluating your assets and debts.
+The actual process of dividing up assets also involves carefully valuing all your assets and debts.
 The court may consider expert opinions and financial assessments to determine their value.
 They want to make sure they have a clear picture of what needs to be divided.

 How does a prenup come into play in an equitable distribution state?

 So, let’s talk about prenups and how they fit into the picture when it comes to equitable distribution states.
 Don’t worry, it’s not as complicated as it sounds.
-Here’s an easy-to-follow breakdown:
+Here’s an easy-to-follow breakdown of what to know about prenups and living in an equitable distribution state.

 A prenup is a personal contract that couples create before tying the knot.
 It gives you the power to set your own rules for how your assets and debts will be divided if you ever decide to part ways.
-It’s like having a say in your own personalized asset-sharing plan.
-Your prenup actually overrides the equitable distribution property division rules of your state.
+It quite literally overrides the equitable distribution property division rules of your state as long as it is valid and enforceable.

 With a prenup, you can bring clarity and peace of mind to your financial future.
 It helps avoid potential conflicts and uncertainties by clearly stating each person’s rights and responsibilities when it comes to dividing property, assets, and debts.
 No more second-guessing or surprises down the road.

 One awesome thing about prenups is that they can protect your separate property.
-This includes assets you had before the marriage or received as gifts or inheritance.
+This includes assets you had before the marriage, assets you purchase during the marriage, or things you receive as gifts or inheritance.
 With a prenup in place, you can ensure that these treasures stay with you if the unfortunate happens and you decide to part ways.

 Below is a breakdown of some of the key terms you should understand if you are living in an equitable distribution state:

-When something is categorized as non-marital property (sometimes also called “Separate Property”), it means that it is NOT subject to division by a court.
-It means it is the property of the owner and their spouse has no access to it in a divorce.
+- Non-Marital/Separate Property: When something is categorized as non-marital property (sometimes also called “Separate Property”), it means that it is not subject to division by a court.
+It means it is the property of the owner, and their spouse has no access to it in a divorce.

-Assets are things you own that have value.
-Think of your home, car, savings accounts, retirement funds, and even that vintage comic book collection you’ve been holding on to.
+- Assets: Assets are things you own that have value.
+Think of your home, real estate portfolio, car, savings accounts, retirement funds, and even that vintage comic book collection you’ve been holding on to.
 Equitable distribution involves deciding who gets what when it comes to these valuable items.

-If you live in an equitable distribution state, the most important thing to understand is that the court is going to split your stuff EQUITABLY, not necessarily 50/50.
-A court will look at the totality of your circumstances and make the call on how to split your stuff.
-If you don’t like this, we have good news: you can get a prenup and make your OWN rules for how to split your stuff.
-Yes, you can actually override the equitable distribution laws of your state.
+If you live in an equitable distribution state, the most important thing to understand is that the court is going to split your stuff based on what is equitable, not necessarily 50/50.
+A court will look at the totality of your circumstances and make the call on how to split your property up.
+If you don’t like this, we have good news: you can get a prenup and make your own rules for how to divvy up your assets.
+Yes, you can actually override the equitable distribution laws of your state with a prenuptial agreement!
+And the best news?
+Prenups are now easier to get than ever, and dare we say, fun?
+So go on and get your prenup journey started—your future self will thank you!

 Nicole Sheehey is the Head of Legal Content at HelloPrenup, and an Illinois licensed attorney.
 She has a wealth of knowledge and experience when it comes to prenuptial agreements.
 Nicole has Juris Doctor from John Marshall Law School.
 She has a deep understanding of the legal and financial implications of prenuptial agreements, and enjoys writing and collaborating with other attorneys on the nuances of the law.
 Nicole is passionate about helping couples locate the information they need when it comes to prenuptial agreements.
 You can reach Nicole here: Nicole@Helloprenup.com